Emetophobia and Autism

 As a consequence, some autistic people are overly aware of the feel of their bodily functions - digestion, stomach gurgling or heart beating.
 Any change in their internal system can therefore increase anxiety and add to the symptoms of emetophobia.

-People with autism may also have difficulty distinguishing or interpreting bodily sensations, leading to increased anxiety when they experience discomfort, such as nausea.
+People with autism may have difficulty distinguishing or interpreting bodily sensations, leading to increased anxiety when they experience discomfort, such as nausea.
 This uncertainty about bodily sensations can amplify fears related to vomiting, contributing to the development of emetophobia.

 Social Discomfort